radiodan/radiodan.github.io/help/index.md

 The PCB files are available [online](https://github.com/radiodan/hardware/tree/master/pcb).
-The components part numbers are in the PDF of the PCB documentation.
+The components part numbers are in the PDF of the PCB documentation and there's also a [bill of materials](https://github.com/radiodan/hardware/tree/master/bom).

 #### Soldering the PCB